OnlyInAmerica/FFmpegTest/README.md

 # FFmpegTest
-An attempt to feed encoded Audio and Video data from Android's MediaCodec to FFmpeg in order to generate an HLS stream.
+An attempt to feed encoded Audio and Video data from Android's MediaCodec to FFmpeg to provide support for formats beyond Android's capabilities (Android's MediaMuxer is currently limited to .mp4).
+Our deep ulteriour motive is to generate HLS streams on device.

 Included is a build of the ffmpeg 2.0.2 libraries for arm linux with debugging symbols enabled, and no optimizations.

 # Overview